-Geneva, the elegant Swiss city at the foot of the Alps and Chambéry, the lively capital of the Savoie region of eastern France, are both a short flight from Southampton Airport.
+Geneva, the elegant Swiss city at the foot of the Alps is a short flight from Southampton Airport.

 This winter there’s always time to enjoy more piste time when you fly local.